slotThe/slotThe.github.io/mackey-functors.md

 #### Preliminaries: The Mackey machine in group representation theory (*Manuel*)

-Chapter 8 of Representation Theory of Finite Groups by Benjamin Steinberg [@steinberg12:repres] or Chapter 34 of Lie Groups by Daniel Bump [@bump13:lie].
+Chapter 8 of Representation Theory of Finite Groups by Benjamin Steinberg [@steinberg12:repres], Chapter 34 of Lie Groups by Daniel Bump [@bump13:lie], or Linear representations of finite groups by Jean-Pierre Serre [@serre98:repres].

 #### First definitions (*Sebastian*)